 We use your personal information and sensitive information, in a number ways to offer our products and services.
 These purposes include:

 - assessing your eligibility for our products and services;

 - providing financial products and services to you;

-- managing our business relationship with you;
+- managing our business relationship with you

+Zip shares your personal information for the same purposes we collect it for.
 We might also disclose personal information about you: